isomerpages/moe-edgefieldpri/_curriculum/Science/Core Curriculum.md

 <p></p>
 <p>Leveraging on students’ curiosity and their innate nature to explore things
 around them, we equip them with:</p>
-<p>&nbsp;</p>
+<p></p>
 <p>(i) Core ideas of Science</p>
 <p>(ii) Practices of Science</p>
 <p>(iii) Values, Ethics and Attitudes in Science</p>
-<p>&nbsp;</p>
-<p>With these core ideas, practices, values, ethics and attitudes, our students
+<p>&nbsp;With these core ideas, practices, values, ethics and attitudes,
-will be curious and interested about Science, themselves and the environment.
+our students will be curious and interested about Science, themselves and the environment.
 They will also acquire basic scientific concepts to help them understand themselves and the world around them.
 Through experiences and opportunities in Edgefield, our students will not only develop skills, dispositions, and attitudes for Scientific inquiry, but also apply scientific concepts and skills in making responsible decisions.
 With a mindset guided by the right values and ethics, they will also appreciate how Science influences people and the environment.</p>
 <p></p>
 <div class="isomer-image-wrapper">